fay59/fcd/_posts/2016-09-04-parsing-headers.markdown

 # Dynamic linkage primer

 Since dynamic linkers are complicated beasts, I have no intention of diving very deep into their inner workings.
 However, for the sake of this post, it's useful to put out some basics about linkage (specifically targeting on x86_64 Linux ELF executables using `ld.so`).
 The basic idea is that when you pull in a function from a shared object in your program, the compiler creates a stub function.
-For instance:
+For instance, `objdump` might show this for a stub to `puts`:

 	0000000000400480 <puts@plt>:
-	  400480:	ff 25 a2 08 20 00    	jmp    QWORD PTR [rip+0x2008a2]
+	  400480:	jmp    QWORD PTR [rip+0x2008a2]
-	  400486:	68 00 00 00 00       	push   0x5
+	  400486:	push   0x5
-	  40048b:	e9 e0 ff ff ff       	jmp    400470
+	  40048b:	jmp    400470

 This function is what your program actually calls when it tries to call `puts`.
-Here, `plt` stands for *Procedure Linkage Table*, and the address `QWORD PTR [rip+0x2008a2]` points right into it.
-On a call to `puts`, execution is transferred to the function pointed to by this entry in the PLT.
+Here, `@plt` stands for *Procedure Linkage Table*, and the address `QWORD PTR [rip+0x2008a2]` points right into it.
+On a call to `puts`, execution is transferred to the code pointed to by this entry in the PLT.

 To save time on startup, the PLT is populated lazily.
-Initially, the entry at `QWORD PTR [rip+0x2008a2]` actually points right back to the following instruction.
+Initially, the entry at `QWORD PTR [rip+0x2008a2]` actually points right back to `0x400486`, which is the instruction just after the initial jump.
 This means that the first time that you call `puts`, the rest of the stub is executed.
-We can interpret it as the pseudo-function call `0x400470(0x5)`.
-This calls into `ld.so` to read dynamic linkage metadata and get the name of the function that stub #5 refers to (which is "puts").
-Then, it iterates dynamic libraries in order, until it finds a function of that name. `Ld.so` then writes back this address in the PLT and transfers execution to it.
+We can interpret the two instructions as some pseudo-function call to the routine at `0x400470` passing 0x5 as a parameter, where `0x400470` goes back into `ld.so`.
+From there, the dynamic linker reads the metadata associated to the fifth entry, finding out that the import we're interested with is named `puts`.
+Then, it iterates dynamic libraries in order, until it finds one that exports that name. `Ld.so` then writes back the address of that import in the PLT and transfers execution to it.
 That way, the next time you call `puts`, you won't need to look it up again.

-Of course, this is interesting because anyone can read out the dynamic linkage metadata, fcd included.
-This is how fcd figures out the name of imported functions.

-# Just put a compiler in your decompiler
+Stub symbols generally don't have their name stored in symbol tables.
+Tools that show names like `puts@plt` "make them up" by parsing metadata just like `ld.so` would have.

+Of course, this means that fcd can do it too, and it does.

 Unfortunately, in most cases, the function name doesn't say a lot.
-For instance, just "exit" doesn't say that the function accepts an integer and does not return.
+For instance, `exit` doesn't say that the function accepts an integer and does not return.
 And since the function's body is in a different library, it's probably not possible (or at least, not practical) to get the implementation of that function.

+# Just put a compiler in your decompiler

-Up until recently, fcd had a hard-coded list of approximately 50 glibc functions with their number of parameters, whether they returned a value, and if they were variadic (though that last property wasn't, and still isn't, put to great use).
+Up until recently, fcd had a hard-coded list of approximately 50 glibc functions with their number of parameters, whether they returned a value, and if they were variadic.
 The parameter and return information did not include actual types.
-I added entries to it as I ran in programs that used new functions.
-Some functions, too, aren't part of the public API, but are just the result of macro expansion.
-For instance, on Linux, programs don't use `putc`; they use `_IO_putc`.
-Not only does this approach scale poorly, it doesn't port to additional platforms very easily.
+I added entries to that list as I tested programs that used new functions.
+This approach doesn't scale very well.

-Fortunately, there is an authoritative source of functions on almost every system out there: header files.
+Fortunately, there is an authoritative source of function signatures on almost every system out there: header files.
 We could solve this problem rather elegantly, and allow extensibility, by parsing .h files and using the information to determine function parameters.

 As it turns out, fcd already links against LLVM and requires Clang to [lift machine code to LLVM IR][1].
-Being that it's *this close* to link against Clang, it's not a huge step to take.
-It's also extremely convenient, because Clang is the only compiler (to my knowledge) that will happily parse Linux, Darwin (iOS, macOS) and Windows headers, making it a true one-stop shop.
-Even though fcd only supports ELF executables at the moment, it's great that Clang will not be a limitation in the foreseeable future.
+Being that it's already *this close* to link against Clang, it's not a huge step to take.

 The great thing about Clang, of course, is that it's an *actual* compiler.
 This solution is not some half-working, in-house C parser that explodes at the slightest hint of a macro: it's an industrial-grade and proven compiler that actually knows what it's doing.
+It's also extremely convenient that Clang is the only compiler (to my knowledge) that will happily parse Linux, Darwin (iOS, macOS) and Windows headers.
+Even though fcd only supports ELF executables at the moment, it's good that Clang will not be a limitation in the foreseeable future.

 Initially, I tried to integrate Clang to fcd by using `libclang`.
 While it worked for the task of parsing headers, it had a number of downsides:

-* `Libclang` statically links LLVM too, so fcd's address space has two copies of LLVM living side-by-side.
+* `Libclang` statically links LLVM too, so fcd's address space had two copies of LLVM living side-by-side.
 This is not a huge problem since `libclang` doesn't leak any LLVM object out, so there's no chance of mixup between the two, but it still feels clumsy.
 * `Libclang` only exposes a small subset of the possible attributes that a function can receive.
 While most attributes have a larger impact on compilation, some of them provide very useful insight for decompilation as well.
-For instance, a call to a `noreturn` function (libclang doesn't expose the `noreturn` attribute) terminates a basic block just like a return instruction, but if a decompiler doesn't know that, it will think that the function continues beyond the call, which will (at best) make a huge mess.
+For instance, a call to a `noreturn` function (one of the attributes that `libclang` doesn't expose) terminates a basic block just like a return instruction, but if a decompiler doesn't know that, it will think that the function continues beyond the call, which will (at best) make a huge mess.
-* As `libclang` doesn't leak any of its internal LLVM details, it can't be used to take a `clang::FunctionDecl` (which is what we essentially get out of `libclang`) and extract a `llvm::FunctionType` (which is what fcd needs) out of it.
+* It's good that `libclang` doesn't leak any of its internal LLVM details when you have two instances of LLVM side by side, but it also means that it can't be used to take a `clang::FunctionDecl` (which is what we essentially get out of `libclang`) and extract a `llvm::FunctionType` out of it (which is what fcd needs).

 Because of that, fcd links against the Clang static libraries.
-They (essentially) solve these problems at the cost of an inscrutable memory ownership model.
-Right now, the implementation lives in [fcd/header_decls.cpp][2].
+They solve these problems at the cost of an inscrutable memory ownership model.
+(Well, they *almost* solve these problems; some massaging still required to get a `FunctionType` out of a `FunctionDecl`.)
+If this is of any interest, the current implementation lives in [fcd/header_decls.cpp][2].

 # Passing headers to fcd

 To support this new feature, fcd gains two new command-line options:

-* `-I` to add an include directory (can be specified multiple times);
+* `-I` to add an include directory in the search path (can be specified multiple times);
-* `--header` to `#include` a header name.
+* `--header` to `#include` a specific header.

-While nothing prevents you from writing your own header file, right now, fcd will only use header declarations for function stubs.
+While nothing prevents you from writing your own header file and including it, right now, fcd will only use the information for function stubs.
 Allowing users to somehow pass their knowledge of the program that they're decompiling to fcd is **definitely** on the radar, though.

-Here's a small program that will write "Hello World!" to a path passed as the first parameter:
+Here's a small program that will write "Hello World!" to a file whose path is passed as the first parameter:

 {% highlight c %}
 #include <stdio.h>